infinum/rails-handbook/Design Patterns/Adapters.md

 In this case, there is a single ```instagram_adapter.rb``` class located in ```/app/adapters/instagram/```.
 If the single class starts to get too large, we can separate the concerns based on API calls.
 For example, let's say we have a GitHub adapter.
 We can have two adapters—one for commits, and one for repos.
 So the structure would be as follows ```app/adapters/github/commits_adapter.rb``` and ```app/adapters/github/repos_adapter.rb```, and we would have a base class for connecting to the API located in ```app/adapters/github/base_adapter.rb```.
 Except for multiple files, there is not much difference from the example above.

 ## Going beyond simple adapters

-If we are going to build a complete wrapper around a third-party API (i.e., Dolcela, PTV, etc.), or if we need options for manipulating requests and responses from the API (i.e., GitHub, Instagram, Facebook), using only adapters won't be sufficient.
+If we are going to build a complete wrapper around a third-party API (e.g., Dolcela, PTV, etc.), or if we need options for manipulating requests and responses from the API (e.g., GitHub, Instagram, Facebook), using only adapters won't be sufficient.

 This is especially the case if the external API is using XML and we are using JSON in our responses, or if we don't have a complete gem we can rely on and need to develop our own custom solution.